 In the last week, in addition to the bloodwork, I’ve had an electrocardiogram, an echocardiogram, an exercise stress test, and an aortic ultrasound.
 In a couple of weeks I will meet with the cardiologist to discuss the results, but so far there is little that is remarkable.
 I’m also scheduled for an evaluation and update to the CPAP respiratory therapy for sleep apnea that I do nightly.
 One counselor friend who knows my activities and lifestyle told me I was a poster child for burnout.

 So……when God said “Give” was the sacred word I was to use, I protested.
 But even though I mentally protested I was obedient and used that word.
-After our 20 minutes of silent time, laying aside intruding thoughts and seeking to simply be in God’s presence by returning again and again to that word, we ended the prayerful silence and we watched a brief video from a group that promotes this practice, Contemplative Outreach.
+After our 20 minutes of silent prayer time, laying aside intruding thoughts and seeking to simply be in God’s presence by returning again and again to that word, we ended the prayerful silence and we watched a brief video from a group that promotes this practice, Contemplative Outreach.
 The video of Father Carl Arico is entitled, “It All Begins with Saying Yes.”
 In the video he said that the essence of this ancient prayer practice is one consenting to God’s presence.
-Then he said that those who have practiced centering prayer learn to “give ‘self’ to God” and simply rest in God’s presence.
+Then he said that those have practiced centering prayer learn to “give ‘self’ to God” and simply rest in God’s presence.
+God desires to give himself to us through this quiet prayer time.
 Our attitude should simply be one of “Be it done unto me as thou desire…” (from Mary’s Magnificat and the response of others who submitted themselves entirely to God’s will.)